John Williams (missionary)

 John Williams (29 June 1796 – 20 November 1839) was an English missionary, active in the South Pacific.

 Early life

 He was born in Tottenham, near London, to Welsh parents.
 In 1810 the family moved to north London and there he served as a clerk to an iron foundry.
 He also took some interest in smithing.
-There his employer's wife first took him to church and he was immediately drawn to this, and the pastor, Rev Nathan Wilks, enrolled him in a class to prepare for the ministry.
+There, his employer's wife first took him to church, and he was immediately drawn to this by a sermon, and the pastor, Reverend Matthew Wilks, enrolled him in a class to prepare for pastoral ministry.
 However, his heart quickly became set on missionary work.

 In September 1816, the London Missionary Society (LMS) commissioned him as a missionary in a service held at Surrey Chapel, London.